auth0-sandbox/lab-api-access-management/README.md

     AUDIENCE=https://acme-fm-backend-api
     ```

-1. Close the .env file.
+1. Save and close the .env file.

 1. Open the *Run/Debug* panel from the VS Code toolbar.